JaehwanJeon/Testing_torch/README.md

      * alpha = 0.2 (A model-specific parameter, e.g., for regularization or a non-linear activation)

      * window_size = 1000 (The size of the input sequence/window for the time-series prediction)

+ * Example model parameters are provided in ExampleModels directory for reference.